Waiting for Godot: Interpretations

-"Because the play is so stripped down, so elemental, it invites all kinds of social and political and religious interpretation", wrote Normand Berlin in a tribute to the play in Autumn 1999, "with Beckett himself placed in different schools of thought, different movements and 'isms'.
+"Because the play is so stripped down, so elemental, it invites all kinds of social and political and religious interpretation", wrote Normand Berlin in a tribute to the play in autumn 1999, "with Beckett himself placed in different schools of thought, different movements and 'isms'.
 The attempts to pin him down have not been successful, but the desire to do so is natural when we encounter a writer whose minimalist art reaches for bedrock reality.
 'Less' forces us to look for 'more', and the need to talk about Godot and about Beckett has resulted in a steady outpouring of books and articles."

 Throughout Waiting for Godot, the audience may encounter religious, philosophical, classical, psychoanalytical and biographical – especially wartime – references.
 There are ritualistic aspects and elements taken directly from vaudeville, and there is a danger in making more of these than what they are: that is, merely structural conveniences, avatars into which the writer places his fictional characters.
 The play "exploits several archetypal forms and situations, all of which lend themselves to both comedy and pathos."
 Beckett makes this point emphatically clear in the opening notes to Film: "No truth value attaches to the above, regarded as of merely structural and dramatic convenience."
-He made another important remark to Lawrence Harvey, saying that his "work does not depend on experience – [it is] not a record of experience.
+He made another important remark to critic Lawrence E. Harvey, saying that his "work does not depend on experience – [it is] not a record of experience.
 Of course you use it."

 Beckett tired quickly of "the endless misunderstanding."
 As far back as 1955, he remarked, "Why people have to complicate a thing so simple I can't make out."
 He was not forthcoming with anything more than cryptic clues, however: "Peter Woodthorpe [who played Estragon] remembered asking him one day in a taxi what the play was really about: 'It's all symbiosis, Peter; it's symbiosis,' answered Beckett."